Got questions about how to use Substack as a publisher? Search this document for answers.

 If someone replies to my newsletter, will I get their message?

 Kind of.
 You’ll receive emails from anyone who sends an email to that address.
+When you respond, however, the message will come from your personal email.

 What are the community features?